trevanhetzel/smooth-calendar/README.txt

 8. Dashboard edit view

 == Changelog ==

+= v1.2.0 =
+* Major change that removes dependency on WP REST API
+* Data is now fetched using admin-ajax.php

 = v1.1.6 =
 * Minor change to version number to retag and show proper assets